joomla/joomla-marketing/README.md

-The aim of this repo is to manage the work of the Marketing Working Group and promote transparency across all areas of the Joomla! project.
+The aim of this repo is to manage the work of the Marketing Working Group and promote transparency across all areas of The Joomla!
+Project.

-For more information on the Marketing Working Group please visit http://docs.joomla.org/Marketing or https://volunteer.joomla.org/working-groups/marketing.
+For more information on the Marketing Working Group please visit https://docs.joomla.org/Marketing or https://volunteers.joomla.org/working-groups/marketing